Edith Rimmington (1902 - 1986):

 Exhibited: Dreamers Awake, White Cube Bermondsey, 28 June 2017 – 17 September 2017.

 The Queen is represented with lavish but useless trappings.
-The gloves and slippers are of no use to her; nor the tear- drop earrings, for she has no head.
+The gloves and slippers are of no use to her; nor the tear- drop earrings, for she has no head, arms or feet.
 Like the king and the chess piece, the doll shows her as but a toy for some greater power.